Amargasaurus: Senses, posture, and feeding

 Paulina Carabajal and colleagues, in 2014, CT-scanned the skull, allowing for the generation of three-dimensional models of both the cranial endocast (the cast of the brain cavity) and the inner ear.
 Using these models, the cranial endocast was shown to encompass 94 to 98 ml in volume.
 The inner ear was 30 mm tall and 22 mm wide.
 The lagena, the part containing the hair cells for hearing, was rather short, indicating that the sense of hearing would have been poorer in Amargasaurus than in other sauropods for which inner ears have been studied.

 The first skeletal reconstructions show the skull in a near-horizontal posture.
 Salgado, in 1999, argued that such a posture would have been anatomically impossible due to the elongated neural spines of the neck vertebrae.
 Instead, he envisaged the head in a nearly vertical orientation.
 The habitual orientation of the head is usually reflected by the orientation of the semicircular canals of the inner ear, which housed the sense of balance (vestibular system).
 Using their three-dimensional model of the inner ear, Carabajal and colleagues suggested that the snout faced downwards at an angle of roughly 65° relative to the horizontal.
 A similar value has recently been proposed for the related Diplodocus.
 The neutral posture of the neck can be approximated based on how the cervical vertebrae attached to each other.
 According to Carabajal and colleagues, the neck was gently sloping downwards, so that the snout would have rested 80 cm above the ground in neutral posture.
 In reality, neck posture would have varied according to the respective activities of the animals.
 Raising of the neck, e.g. for reaching an alert position, would have been constricted by the elongated neural spines, not permitting heights greater than 270 cm.

+In a 2025 study, Mariano Militello and colleagues reconstructed the neck musculature that would have attached to the head.
+The on the top rear corners of the skull were large, providing large attachment surfaces for neck muscles that moved the head sidewards.
+The on the rear surface of the braincase were also large, indicating that the muscles that pulled the head downwards were also relatively powerful.
+These features indicate an increased head mobility and an ability to graze or uproot vegetation, which would have been helpful when feeding low above the ground.
+The neck would have allowed the animal to feed over a large area without moving the body.
+Another genus, Giraffatitan, would instead have had an erect neck adapted for browing at great heights, at the cost of a smaller feeding area.